liquidlight/deployer-typo3-ci/README.md

 # Liquid Light Deployer

 PHP Deployer package for deploying Liquid Light TYPO3 websites.
-It uses Gitlab CI to deploy to the host.

-This is an extension package which uses [PHP Deployer](https://deployer.org/)

-## Upgrading to Version 2

-Version 2 brings with it Deployer 7, which requires some changes:

-- In your `deploy.php`, change `hostname('client')` to `set('hostname', 'client')`
-- **When pushing live for the first time after the upgrade** add a Gitlab CI variable of `DEPLOYER_FLAGS` with the value of `-o release_name=XXX -vvv` - where XXX is the current release number + 1.
-Once deployed, delete this variable.
-More details are in the [deployer docs](https://deployer.org/docs/7.x/UPGRADE#step-2-deploy)
+It is best used withing Gitlab CI as it can utlise several environment variables.

+The bais for this is [PHP Deployer](https://deployer.org/), however a lot of functionality comes from [deployer-extended-typo3](https://github.com/sourcebroker/deployer-extended-typo3) and it's many meta-packages.

 ## Options